|

 234. smooth

-having a surface free from roughness or bumps or ridges or irregularities
+having a surface free from roughness or irregularities

 To this rule, Dr. Jekyll was no exception; and as he now sat on the opposite side of the fire--a large, well-made, smooth-faced man of fifty, with something of a slyish cast perhaps, but every mark of capacity and kindness--you could see by his looks that he cherished for Mr. Utterson a sincere and warm affection.
 25) "I have been wanting to speak to you, Jekyll," began the latter.